thomasballinger/scottwasright/readme.md

-While describing the differences between bpython and ipython with Scott, I asserted that you couldn't keep normal scrollback with cool bpython autocompletion, because curses.
-This is a proof of concept of why he was right when he disagreed.
+While describing the differences between bpython and ipython with @graue (Scott), I asserted that you couldn't keep normal scrollback with cool bpython autocompletion, because curses.
+This is a proof of concept for why he was right when he disagreed.

 Hopefully this can be a bpython frontend in the short term